MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - `helpstring`

   Specifies a text that describes the associated element.
-By default it's *Method name*.
+By default its *Method name*.
 For more information, see [helpstring](/windows/win32/Midl/helpstring) in the *MIDL Reference*.

 ## See also